Aging Healthy: Top Tips for Every Stage of Life

 A hand holding a pen points at a series of brain scan images, likely MRI or CT scans, displayed on a screen or film.
 The scans show cross-sectional views of the human brain.

 Dementia affects memory, thinking, and behavior.
 This article breaks down the main types of dementia, their symptoms, causes, and differences.
-Key Takeaways Alzheimer’s Disease Alzheimer’s disease is the most common type of dementia, affecting millions globally.
-This brain disorder primarily impacts memory and cognitive functions, gradually leading to severe disorientation and difficulty with basic tasks.…
+Dementia Key Highlights Alzheimer’s Disease Alzheimer’s disease is the most common type of dementia, affecting millions globally.
+This brain disorder primarily impacts memory and cognitive functions, gradually leading to severe disorientation and difficulty with basic…

 Read More